-We will consider all feedback and finalise our plans to submit a planning application to North Kesteven District Council.
-As part of the application, we will submit a document that summarises the community's comments and the engagement undertaken for the project (known as a Statement of Community Involvement).
-North Kesteven District Council will then conduct its own statutory consultation before determining the application.
-This will provide stakeholders, residents and other interested parties with another opportunity to provide feedback on our proposals.
+We will consider all feedback and finalise our plans before submitting a planning application to Swale Borough Council.
+As part of the application, we will submit a Statement of Community Involvement that summarises the community's comments and the engagement undertaken for the project to date.

+Swale Borough Council will conduct its own statutory public consultation before determining the planning application.
+This will provide stakeholders, residents and other interested parties with another opportunity to comment on our proposals.

-Find out more www.natpower.uk/our-projects
+Find out more

+\rightarrow www.natpower.uk/our-projects